Samagra-Development/Samagra-Website/src/pages/team/index.md

       Account Manager in Procter & Gamble's sales function.

       Her passion to bridge the gap between the haves and have nots, and belief in governance as a lever of change brought her to Samagra.
-Simran is the Program Coordinator of the Saksham Haryana-Education team and manages its daily operations.
     image: /img/simran-bagga.jpg
     linkedInProfile: https://www.linkedin.com/in/baggasimran/
     name: Simran Bagga
-    project: Saksham Haryana-Education
+    project: Central Team
   - bio: >-
       Snehi is a Young India Fellow who holds a Post Graduate Diploma in Liberal Studies from Ashoka University, Haryana and a Bachelor's degree in